-The Producers and the IATSE agree to cooperate in the establishment of work training and/or apprenticeship programs with respect to appropriately agreed-upon work classifications subject to this Agreement, in conformance with all applicable affirmative action programs, and specifically including the classifications of work covered under the Agreement of the IATSE and its West Coast Locals.
-A committee shall be convened for the purpose of formulating and implementing training programs.
+The Producers and the IATSE agree to cooperate in the establishment of work training and/or apprenticeship programs with respect to appropriately agreed-upon work classifications subject to this Agreement, in conformance with all applicable affirmative action programs, and specifically including the classifications of work covered

-The parties recognize that deductions from hourly contributions (in the amount of one cent (1¢) from contributions made at the rate of two and one-quarter cents $(2\frac{1}{4}\phi)$ per hour and in the amount of one-third cent $(1/3\phi)$ from contributions made at the rate of threequarters cents $(3/4\phi)$ per hour) have been made under previous collective bargaining agreements for the purpose of providing training or other agreed-upon programs for the benefit of persons who suffer displacement as a result of the introduction and utilization of electronic technology.
+The parties recognize that deductions from hourly contributions (in the amount of one cent $(1\phi)$ from contributions made at the rate of two and one-quarter cents $(2\frac{1}{4}c)$ per hour and in the amount of one-third cent $(1/3\phi)$ from contributions made at the rate of threequarters cents $(3/4\phi)$ per hour) have been made under previous collective bargaining agreements for the purpose of providing training or other agreed-upon programs for the benefit of persons who suffer displacement as a result of the introduction and utilization of electronic technology.
 The parties agree that any CSATF monies which were earmarked for exclusive use in providing training or other programs to persons who suffered displacement as a result of the introduction and utilization of electronic technology may be released to cover expenditures required for any other agreed-upon training programs for IATSE classifications in addition to covering expenditures for continuing videotape retraining programs.
 Any person who successfully completes an approved, bona fide training program offered through CSATF shall be entitled to placement on the appropriate roster for which trained.